chriscauley/hive.js/README.md

 yarn develop
 ```

 The above will start only the client.
 If you also want to run the client you will need python3 and postgres installed.
+You'll also need docker (or redis if you don't want to use docker).
 To install the python server and start both the client and multiplayer server at http://localhost:8239 run:

 ``` bash
 # from hive.js directory